-This short post is to show some sample pictures taken with the Helios 85-210 mm f/3.8 M42 Auto Zoom lens on a digital camera.
+This short post is to show some sample pictures taken with the Helios 85-210 Auto Zoom lens on a digital camera.
+My particular copy is fitted with an M42 mount, and I used it on a Sony Nex 6 mirrorless camera.

 This lens was included in a job lot purchase of cameras I bought a few weeks ago.
 It was fitted to a black Spotmatic SPII and since the total price of the box of cameras was £9-49 and it consisted of four cameras and three lenses, I guess I would estimate the cost of this lens at about £1.